 How you think and feel about the circumstances of the imprisonment will affect how you respond to the child or young person.
 Your experience of this situation, or how others have coped with similar situations, may also impact your response.
 To best support the child or young person, it is important to respond to them and their unique circumstances.
 If you are also affected by the situation, make sure you talk to someone if you need support.

-In 2018, the Council of Europe issued new guidelines to ensure that children with parents in prison have the same rights as other children, including regular contact with their parents where appropriate (for more information, see: www.familiesoutside.org.uk/news-release-27000-children-in-scotland-are-given-new-rights).
+In 2018, the Council of Europe issued new guidelines to ensure that children with parents in prison have the same rights as other children, including regular contact with their parents where appropriate.
+For more information, see: www.familiesoutside.org.uk/27000-children-in-scotland-are-given-new-rights.

 However, in some cases it will not be appropriate for a child or young person to have contact with a parent in prison, especially if there is a risk of harm to them.
 This will need to be explained to the child or young person.

 Some ways that they can keep in touch with and feel connected to the person in prison are:

 Visiting the parent in prison can help children and young people cope with separation.
 They can visit with a family member or other trusted adult if their other parent doesn't feel able to take them.

 For more information about what to expect, see:

 Some children and young people may not want to visit, and they should not be forced.
 Talking to them about why they feel that way is important and may help to reassure them.

 Remember that with the right support from the people around them, most children and young people will be able to cope with having a parent in prison.
 However you might also want to consider extra help or support:

 Scottish Prison Service, information and support for families: